Honey Oatmeal Bread has a soft crumb and hearty oatmeal flavor. The hint of honey is delicious and it helps keep the loaf fresh for several days.

 - Grease a 9"x 5" loaf pan with a light film of vegetable oil or cooking spray.

 - Turn the dough out onto a floured surface.
-Without kneading out the air, gently push the dough to a 9" rectangle.
-Tightly roll the dough to form a log.
-As you roll pinch the ends of the dough to seal.
+Pat the dough to a 9" rectangle.
+Tightly roll the dough from the long side to form a 9" log.
+Pinch the ends of the dough to seal.

 - Use a sharp knife or razor to cut a ½" deep slash down the center of the loaf.
 Brush the dough with egg wash and sprinkle with rolled oats.